thedges/PSTimeline/README.md

    3. Lastly is providing a full http/https URL to an image stored on some remote server

 ### Filter Fields
+In the PSTimeline (Object) component you can provide a comma-separated-list (CSV) of sObject Field API names to provide filtering capabilities.
+The component will parse the CSV list and build a pop-up window with filtering options (text box, drop-down lists, etc...).
+In simplest form, you can enter simple CSV value like

+  `Subject,Type,Status,CustomField__c`

+But you can also provide some more advanced options to each field if needed.
+The format is '<fieldAPIName>|{option:value,option:value}'.
+For example, lets say you want to override the standard label for the Type field and provide a default value of 'New'.
+Your CSV format would look like

+  `Subject,Type|{'label':'Case Type','value':'New'},Status,CustomField__c`

+or let's say you want to also enable default wildcard capability (i.e. wrap any text with % chars) for a text field like 'Subject', your string format would be

+  `Subject|{'wildcard':'true'},Type|{'label':'Case Type','value':'New'},Status,CustomField__c`

 ### Formula Fields
 Remember that you can use formula fields anywhere in the configuration properties where you need to provide a field API name for options like item color, item hover details, item label or item grouping.
 So for color, you can have a formula field like following to show different background colors for items: